-All teams will be provided with a pitcher’s mask.
-The same player will be required to play pitcher for the entirety of each game.
+All teams will be provided with a pitcher’s mask in coach pitch age groups.
+The same player will be required to play pitcher for the entirety of each game, or a team can have multiple pitching masks for different pitchers.
 The coach is responsible for disinfecting the pitcher’s mask in between games.
 If the coach has an issue with acquiring disinfectants, they should contact the league for help.
 For guidance on how to disinfect different surfaces, please use this link provided by the CDC https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cleaning-disinfection.html.

 Change to Umpire Rules

 In kid pitch age groups the umpire will be repositioned to 6 feet behind the pitcher.